France & Italy with Scott & Joe

 In the evening, we come back together for one final highlight.

-After a week of traveling, tasting, and exploring together, it feels like the right way to close.
-A beautiful meal, a bit of celebration, and one last evening that tends to linger.
+After a week of traveling, tasting, and exploring together, it’s the right way to close.
+A long table, a bit of celebration, and one last evening that tends to linger.

 Day 11